 Will there be more Dixie Reapers books?

 Yes!!
-I have a few partials that I will hopefully wrap up sometime this year, but the series will continue to have releases through the end of 2018 and hopefully into 2019.
+I have a few partials that I will hopefully wrap up sometime this year, but the series will continue to have releases through the end of 2018 and into 2019.
+Book 8 will release December 2018, and book 9 is partially written already.

 Is Devil’s Boneyard still releasing?